 Why would an LLC buy a house?

 An LLC may be the appropriate option in certain circumstances.
-In general, this strategy makes more sense for rental properties.
+In general, this strategy makes more sense for real estate investors to use for their investment property.

-With rental properties tucked into an LLC, there are some protections to shield your personal assets.
+With rental properties tucked into an LLC, there are some liability protections for your personal assets.
 However, there are also some additional business costs to keep in mind.
 The costs of maintaining the LLC could cut into your profits.

 You’ll have to decide how much the protection of an LLC is worth to you.
 Another option is to purchase a robust umbrella insurance policy to protect yourself in the event of a lawsuit surrounding a rental property.